apivideo/api.video-strapi-plugin/README.md

 ## 🔧 Configuration

-In order for this plugin to communicate with [Api Video](https://api.video), a configuration needs to be set for the plugin before it can be used.
+In order for this plugin to communicate with [api.video](https://api.video), a configuration needs to be set for the plugin before it can be used.

 With your **Api Key**, navigate to the Settings view within [Strapi](https://strapi.io/) and click the "General" section under **API VIDEO UPLOADER**.